Mana (Oceanic cultures)

-According to Melanesian and Polynesian mythology, mana is a supernatural force that permeates the universe.
+In Melanesian and Polynesian cultures, mana is a supernatural force that permeates the universe.
 Anyone or anything can have mana.
 They believed it to be a cultivation or possession of energy and power, rather than being a source of power.
 It is an intentional force.

+Mana has been discussed mostly in relation to cultures of Polynesia, but also of Melanesia, notably the Solomon Islands and Vanuatu.

 In the 19th century, scholars compared mana to similar concepts such as the orenda of the Iroquois Indians and theorized that mana was a universal phenomenon that explained the origin of religions.

-Mana is not universal to all of Melanesia.
+It is worth noting, however, that subsequent scholarship has dismissed this theory; many parallels previously drawn in this regard have been deemed specious.

 Etymology

-The reconstructed Proto-Oceanic word "mana" is thought to have referred to "powerful forces of nature such as thunder and storm winds" rather than supernatural power.
-That meaning became detached as the Oceanic-speaking peoples spread eastward and the word started to refer to unseen supernatural powers.
+The reconstructed Proto-Oceanic word *mana is thought to have referred to "powerful forces of nature such as thunder and storm winds" rather than supernatural power.
+As the Oceanic-speaking peoples spread eastward, the word started to refer instead to unseen supernatural powers.

 Polynesian culture

-Mana is a foundation of Polynesian theology, a spiritual quality with a supernatural origin and a sacred, impersonal force.
+Mana is a foundational element of Polynesian theology, a spiritual quality with a supernatural origin and a sacred, impersonal force.
 To have mana implies influence, authority, and efficacy: the ability to perform in a given situation.
-The quality of mana is not limited to individuals; peoples, governments, places and inanimate objects may also possess mana, and its possessors are accorded respect.
-Mana protects its protector and they depend on each other for growth both positive and negative.
+The quality of mana is not limited to individuals; peoples, governments, places, and inanimate objects may also possess mana, and its possessors are accorded respect.
+Mana protects its protector, and they depend on each other for growth, both positive and negative.
 It depends on the person where he takes his mana.

+In Polynesia, mana was traditionally seen as a "transcendent power that blesses" that can "express itself directly" through various ways, but most often shows itself through the speech, movement, or traditional ritual of a "prophet, priest, or king."